#95 / I Survived Everything

 What’s Next

-I think a lot of people—no, let me be more specific—some of the people I’ve known and/or looked up to, for many reasons, none of which are important to me anymore, figured out what they wanted to do with their lives by their early 20s.
-Not that they figured everything out: I’m talking about (to give a completely unrelated example) people who were writing short stories for fun, or who were on the college newspaper, or who posted on Livejournal—and had been doing earlier versions of such things for as long as they could remember—and became published authors.
+Some of the people I’ve known and/or looked up to, for many reasons, none of which are important to me anymore, figured out what they wanted to do with their lives by, say, their early 20s.
+Not that they figured everything out: I’m talking about (to give a completely unrelated example) people who were writing short stories for fun, or who were on the college newspaper, or who constantly posted on Livejournal—and had been doing earlier versions of such things for as long as they could remember—and eventually became published authors.
 People who found (or were found by) a calling and stuck with it.

 Whereas for me, things became more confusing as I got older, not less, which was made more challenging by the fact that I often understood exactly how confused I felt, if not why.

-It’s gonna take me way too long to explain it in an email, so let’s try to state the simple version of the story: when I was younger, I gradually lost track of who I really was.
+It’s gonna take me too long to explain it, so let’s try the simplified version: when I was younger, I gradually lost track of who I really was.
 Other concerns and anxieties got in the way.
-I went on a long journey, off the path.
+I went on a long journey, way off the trail.

 To be clear, it wasn’t all bad.
 Far from it.
 I met someone out there in the wilderness, and we made a great life together.
 I’ve got no regrets about this.
 There’s no one to blame.
 I survived everything, and I’m here to tell the story.